-Since 1997 the IMF started releasing surveys on bilateral foreign portfolio positions of many investing countries (Coordinated Portfolio Investment Survey, CPIS) and since 2001 this survey is released annually.
+Since 1997, the IMF has released surveys on bilateral foreign portfolio positions of many investing countries (Coordinated Portfolio Investment Survey, CPIS) and since 2001 this survey has been released annually.
 The CPIS dataset reports data on foreign portfolio holdings by residence of the issuer for many investing countries.
-Data are collected gathering security-level data from the major custodians and large end-investors.6 We consider in this work the 1997-edition as benchmark for pre-EMU integration period and the 2004 edition, as benchmark for the post-EMU integration period.
-The 2001-edition -the first release after EMU integration- is also considered for robustness check.
-Unlike other papers using the same dataset (Lane and Milesi-Ferretti, 2008), we opt to limit the analysis to a subset of the countries participating in the survey.
-We selected them on the basis of their financial and, more broadly, economic importance.7 We consider twelve countries, six EMU countries (Austria, Belgium, Finland, France, Italy, Netherlands) and six NON EMU countries (Canada, Denmark, Japan, United Kingdom, United States).8 The destination countries are the same investing countries representing more than 75% of world market capitalization and covering almost 85% of the overall portfolio investment.9
+Data are collected by gathering security-level data from the major custodians and large end-investors.
+We consider in this work the 1997 edition as the benchmark for the pre-EMU integration period, and the 2004 edition as the benchmark for the post-EMU integration period.
+The 2001 edition - the first release after EMU integration - is also considered for a robustness check.
+Unlike other papers using the same dataset (e.g., Lane and Milesi-Ferretti, 2008), we opt to limit analysis to a subset of the countries participating in the survey.
+We selected them on the basis of their financial and, more broadly, economic importance.
+We consider 12 countries: six EMU countries (Austria, Belgium, Finland, France, Italy, Netherlands) and six NON EMU countries (Canada, Denmark, Japan, United Kingdom, United States).
+The destination countries are the same investing countries, representing more than 75% of world market capitalization and covering almost 85% of overall portfolio investment.

-The CPIS provides a unique perspective on cross-country bilateral equity positions allowing the implementation of empirical analysis on international portfolio allocation for a large set of investing countries.
+The CPIS provides a unique perspective on cross-country bilateral equity positions, allowing the implementation of empirical analysis on international portfolio allocation for a large set of investing countries.

-6The CPIS dataset and information on data collection are available at www.imf.org/external/np/sta/pi/datarsl.htm.
+&lt;sup>6The CPIS dataset and information on data collection are available at www.imf.org/external/np/sta/pi/datarsl.htm.

-7Moreover, since our theoretical model predicts all non zero portfolio weights, our sample of host countries has been restricted to destination stock markets with non zero liabilities.
-Alternatively, some authors prefer to include all investing and destination countries and run a Tobit regression, accounting also for zero portfolio holdings (Lane and Milesi-Ferretti, 2008).
-In our case, the very limited time span dictates a parsimonious number of stock return regressors to consistently derive the inflation hedging coefficients according to (5).
+&lt;sup>7Moreover, since our theoretical model predicts all nonzero portfolio weights, our sample of host countries has been restricted to destination stock markets with non zero liabilities.
+Alternatively, some authors prefer to include all investing and destination countries and to run a Tobit regression, thereby accounting for zero portfolio holdings (Lane and Milesi-Ferretti, 2008).
+In the present case, the very limited time span dictates a parsimonious number of stock return regressors to consistently derive the inflation hedging coefficients according to (5).

-8Germany and Switzerland, although large and important countries, are excluded from the analysis since they did not participate in the 1997 CPIS.
-Greece is excluded from the pool of EMU countries since it did not participate in the 1997 CPIS and entered EMU in 2001.
-Luxembourg and Ireland are excluded, as usual in the literature, since they are considered as financial centers.
+&lt;sup>8Germany and Switzerland, although large and important countries, are excluded from this analysis, as they did not participate in the 1997 CPIS.
+Greece is excluded from the pool of EMU countries because it did not participate in the 1997 CPIS and entered EMU only in 2001.
+Luxembourg and Ireland are excluded, as often in the literature, because they are considered financial centers.

-9The range of coverage in individual countries' portfolios is quite wide: it goes from 66% of Austria to 97% of Canada.
+&lt;sup>9The range of coverage in individual country portfolios is quite wide, ranging from 66% for Austria to 97% for Canada.

 However, the above dataset contains information on foreign holdings only and does not include domestic positions.
-In order to derive the actual share of foreign assets we drew, from the International Financial Statistics (IFS), the outstanding foreign equity portfolio investments and the corresponding liabilities.
-Then, we derived the "foreign share", FS where FA stands for "foreign equity assets", FL for "foreign equity liabilities" and MCAP for "stock market capitalization".
-After having obtained the foreign share, FS, it is then possible to recover the share of each foreign holding in the overall portfolio.10
+In order to derive the actual share of foreign assets, we draw from International Financial Statistics (IFS), outstanding foreign equity portfolio investments and corresponding liabilities.
+Then, we derive the "foreign share", FS where FA stands for "foreign equity assets", FL for "foreign equity liabilities" and MCAP for "stock market capitalization".
+After obtaining the foreign share, FS, it is then possible to calculate the share of each foreign holding in the overall portfolio.